MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-manage-updates-configuration-manager.md

 ## Windows 10 servicing dashboard

 The Windows 10 servicing dashboard gives you a quick-reference view of your active servicing plans, compliance for servicing plan deployment, and other key information about Windows 10 servicing.
-For details about what each tile on the servicing dashboard represents, see [Manage Windows as a service using Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/configmgr/osd/deploy-use/manage-windows-as-a-service).
+For details about what each tile on the servicing dashboard represents, see [Manage Windows as a service using Configuration Manager](https://docs.microsoft.com/configmgr/osd/deploy-use/manage-windows-as-a-service).

 For the Windows 10 servicing dashboard to display information, you must adhere to the following requirements: